Micro Four Thirds system: Micro Four Thirds system cameras

 As of June 2012, Olympus, Panasonic, Cosina Voigtländer, Carl Zeiss AG, Jos.
 Schneider Optische Werke GmbH, Komamura Corporation, Sigma Corporation, Tamron, Astrodesign, Yasuhara, and Blackmagic Design have a commitment to the Micro Four Thirds system.

 The first Micro Four Thirds system camera was Panasonic Lumix DMC-G1, which was launched in Japan in October 2008.
 In April 2009, Panasonic Lumix DMC-GH1 with HD video recording added to it.
 The first Olympus model, the Olympus PEN E-P1, was shipped in July 2009.

 Blackmagic Design sells cameras made for cinematography, some of which use the MFT lens mount.
 Their first MFT camera was the Blackmagic Pocket Cinema Camera (BPCC), which was announced in April 2013 with 1080HD recording.

 In August 2013, SVS Vistek GmbH in Seefeld, Germany introduced the first high-speed industrial camera with a MFT lens mount, using 4/3" sensors from Truesense Imaging, Inc (formerly Kodak sensors, now part of ON Semiconductor).
 The SVS Vistek Evo "Tracer" cameras have resolution-dependent shutter speeds, ranging from 147 frames per second (fps) at 1 megapixel (model evo1050 TR) to 22 fps at 8 megapixels (model evo8051 TR).

 In 2014, JK Imaging Ltd., which holds the Kodak brand, released its first Micro Four Thirds camera, the Kodak Pixpro S-1; several lenses and niche camera makers have products made for the standard.
 In 2015, DJI released the Zenmuse X5 and X5R, which are gimbal-mounted cameras with a MFT lens mount, as optional upgrades for its Inspire drone line.
 Both cameras can capture 16MP stills and up to 4K/30fps video using one of four interchangeable lenses, ranging from 12mm to 17mm.
 In 2016, Xiaoyi introduced the YI M1, a 20MP MFT camera with 4K video capability.
 Also in 2016, Z-Camera released the E1, designed to shoot still and video with an MFT lens mount.

+In April 2026, GoPro announced the Mission 1 ILS, its first action camera with a Micro Four Thirds mount.